-Your profit is your retail price less your total Cost of Goods Sold (know as COGS).
-Your Cogs includes all the costs incurred in selling a product – the advertising costs, hosting costs for your website, or the listing fees for your auction, etc. You have to find that COGS number in order to determine your profits.
+Your profit is your retail price less your total Cost of Goods Sold (known as COGS).
+Your COGS includes all the costs incurred in selling a product – the advertising costs, hosting costs for your website, or the listing fees for your auction, etc. You have to find that COGS number in order to determine your profits.

 If you carefully understand your true profit margins, you’ll be better at choosing the right products to sell in your business.
-Avoid tring to achieve an absolute value for your profit margins; they will vary from product to product.
+Avoid trying to achieve an absolute value for your profit margins; they will vary from product to product.
 You must calculate the TOTAL cost of selling all your products, so you can determine what your REAL profit margins are per item.
 Anything not included will decrease your profit per item!